than2/leafandwood/README.md

 # leafandwood
-A deep learning time-series approach for leaf and wood classification.
+A deep learning time-series approach for leaf and wood classification by Tao Han